vaib-dev/Courses/7-scrum-master-role/3-facilitation.md

 ### Facilitation requires an understanding of the following:

 - **Community**: What are the guiding norms of the community with whom you are facilitating a discussion?
-Facilitation creates the time and space that honors the voices of individuals as people and members of a group.
 - **Observation**: The facilitator becomes a guide on the journey with the group.
 By observing and reflecting while facilitating a discussion, the facilitator can support the group and notice what contributions she or he may need to make to assist participants in arriving at a turning point.
 - **Flexibility**: Facilitators must be ready for non-linear discussion.
 People may go around and around.
 They may sit back and relax, but then all of a sudden become incredibly engaged.
 When facilitators are flexible, they can best guide discussion.
 - **Imagination**: Facilitators permit participants to use their imagination to brainstorm.
 However, they fill an important role of grounding conversation when ideas become toot abstract or when time is of the essence.
-Permit your participants to share information and imagine the possibilities, but remember that you have a set amount of time to thoroughly explore a topic.
 - **Patience**: one of the most frustrating parts of facilitating a conversation, particularly when you are knowledgeable about a topic, is that you have to be patient and understand that it may take others longer to arrive at a conclusion.
 Facilitators cannot lose their cool or make quick judgments.
 They need to be patient.
 - **Balance**: Effective facilitation balances the challenging and supportive of others.
 The voices of the individual and organization are heard and respected.
-Some other balances you may recognize: community vs. chapter; detail orientation vs. imagination.
 - **Affirmation**: Good facilitators affirm individuals and recognize the ideas of others.
 When participants let their barriers down and become themselves, this is an important step to affirm.
 You must also affirm yourself as a facilitator that you must be true.
 - **Silence**: Arguably the hardest thing for a facilitator is to permit silence.
-It is not your job to fill “dead air”.
-Silence is not always to be interpreted as such.
-In fact, within the minds of participants, the thoughts may be quite loud.
 Good facilitators make sure that all that are participating are INVOLVED.
 Those who are frequently silent need to be asked what their opinion is while maintaining respect for their silence.
-- **Challenge**: Facilitation, very literally, means “making things easier”, however, facilitators must challenge their participants to think differently and explore other options.
-This is not confrontational, but rather it provides alternative options to the participant.
+- **Challenge**: They must challenge their participants to think differently and explore other options.
 Participants in the process of group discussion accept the challenge of owning the process.
 They are responsible for the discussion and must have ownership in making sure that all participants have a comfortable experience.
 - **Connections**: As the facilitator connects with others and helps them connect with themselves, meaning begins to emerge.
-On particularly difficult topics, the connection may take longer for some.
 Facilitators will learn to recognize when participants begin to “get it”.
-They will make the connection in partnership with the participant.

-## Who is a Facilitator?
+## Facilitator

 A facilitator is an individual who uses self-awareness, self-management, group awareness, and group process to enable teams to understand and achieve their objectives by promoting collaboration, optimizing the process, and creating synergy within the team.
 In doing so, the facilitator remains "neutral", meaning he/she does not take a particular position in the discussion.